 \subsection{System Model}

 Consider the remote estimation system depicted in Figure~\ref{fig:system_model}.
-The stochastic process of interest is an irreducible finite state Markov chain with alphabet $\mathbb{X}$ and transition matrix $Q$, where $Q_{i,j} = \Pr[X_{t+1} = j|X_t = i]$ represents the probability of the source transitioning from state $i$ to state $j$ between two consecutive time slots.
-A chain is called symmetric if $Q^\top = Q$.
-The probability of being in state $j$ after $n$ consecutive time slots is given by the $(i,j)$-th entry of the $n$-th power of $Q$; that is, $\Pr[X_{t+n} = j|X_t = i] = Q^n_{i,j}$.
-Given irreducibility, the limit $\lim_{n\to\infty}Q^n$ exists and each row converges to the chain's stationary distribution $\nu$, i.e.,
+The time ordering of the variables to be defined is illustrated in Figure~\ref{fig:timeline}.
+The stochastic process of interest is an irreducible finite-state Markov chain with alphabet $\mathbb{X}$ and transition matrix $M$, where $M_{i,j} = \Pr[X_{t+1} = j|X_t = i]$, $t\geq 1$, represents the probability of the source transitioning from state $i$ to state $j$ between two consecutive time slots.
+A chain is called symmetric if $M^\top = M$.
+The probability of being in state $j$ after $n$ consecutive time slots is given by the $(i,j)$-th entry of the $n$-th power of $M$, i.e., $\Pr[X_{t+n} = j|X_t = i] = M^n_{i,j}$.
+Given irreducibility, the limit $\lim_{n\to\infty}M^n$ exists and each row converges to the chain's stationary distribution $\mu$, where

 At each time $t$, the sensor selects an action $U_t\in\mathbb{U} = \{0, 1\}$, where it transmits a fresh measurement if $U_t = 1$, and remains silent otherwise.
 Let $H_t$ denote the channel state at time $t$, which follows an i.i.d.
 Bernoulli process with